BitMindLab/chrome-dev/my-extension/PrettyPrint/README.md

 ## Introduction

 - PrettyPrint is pretty version of [print](../../Chrome%20Dev%20Sample/print).

-- Saving as PDF for offline viewing (need a virtual printers)
+- Saving as PDF for offline viewing (need a virtual printers) -
--

 keyword: background script, programmatic injection, silent print

 permission was used in

+## 用法

+- 一键保存 tensorflow PDF
+-

 ## TODO